 These Protocols have been drafted with specific reference to meeting vote reconciliation for uncontested meetings.
 However, some of the expectations and guidance are also relevant to meeting vote reconciliation for proxy contests and should be taken into account where appropriate.

-Please refer to Appendix A for a flow chart that outlines at a high-level how meeting vote reconciliation should occur.
+Please refer to Appendix A for a flow chart that outlines at a high-level the information flows for meeting vote reconciliation assuming the processes outlined in the Protocols are implemented.